-The aeronautical sector continues to be affected by falling business volumes, which has led to most payment agreements falling into arrears to date.
-During June, two large airline groups filed for Chapter 11 under US law (corporate restructuring), which led to a portfolio provision for their entire obligations for approximately US\$ 9 million.
-As of December 2020, this situation remains unchanged due to delays in opening airports.
-In Colombia, we are still waiting for payment agreements to be reached with various airlines and for the sector to gradually resume operations.
+The aeronautical sector continues to be effected with a decrease in business.
+During June 2020, two large airline groups filed for Chapter 11 under US law (corporate restructuring), which led to a portfolio provision for their entire obligations of approximately US\$ 9 million.
+The Latam Group portfolio was recovered in April 2021, when it was sold to Citibank.
+The Avianca Group's portfolio remains under collection management.